MasonJason23/CST-205-Final-Project/README.md

 Ace Animal Detector

 ## Contributors
-Jason Casareno
+- Jason Casareno
-Chris Johnson
+- Chris Johnson
-Monica Aguilar
+- Monica Aguilar

+## Class Information
+- California State University, Monterey Bay - CST 205
+- Dec.
+15, 2021

 ## Description
-This program will take photographs of animals in a non-envasive way via Raspberry Pi, Flask, and OPenCV.
+This program will take photographs of animals in a non-envasive way via Raspberry Pi, Flask, and OpenCV.
 In addition, the project will display images taken via user's local website.
 Displays an interactive search bar that allows user's of this project to search for specific animals that the Raspberry Pi has taken or other existing images.

 ## Future Features
 - Identifying other animals other than cats